-Epistemology (Dr. Hendrik Hart) / Whole year, 1988-89
+Epistemology (Hendrik Hart)

+First semester, 1990-91

 When the emphasis is on epistemology, we examine, in a seminar setting, contemporary developments in our views of knowing, logic, theory formation, and science.
 We begin with an historical study of how we in our culture came to favor rational knowing above or even to the exclusion of other kinds of knowing.
 Next we take a critical look at the dominant views of the last half century as found in the positivist, scientistic, or analytic traditions, as well as at responses made to these dominant views by Christians and others.
 Finally, we try to formulate some concepts that can contribute to a biblical perspective on knowledge and truth.